ltahmasian/MemoryPal/README.md

   - Click or select the tiles in the correct order to progress to the next level.

   - Repeat and challenge yourself to reach higher levels!

-## Happy playing and good luck challenging your memory with MemoryPal!